binary-manu/binary-is-better/_drafts/arm-cross-toolchain-from-scratch.md

 to the full path of our sysroot.
 As per the docs, a build sysroot works just like a sysroot, but it is only used while building GCC itself, it is _not_ remembered by the final cross-compiler.
-The reason we need this is so that the build system can properly find include files and libraries under the sysroot even if the value of `--with-sysroot` does not make sense during the build.
+The reason we need this is allowing the build system to properly find include files and libraries under the sysroot even if the value of `--with-sysroot` does not make sense during the build.
 Without this option, the build will fail with errors claiming that header files cannot be found under